mastoryberlin/flow/README.md

 Although Flow can be seen as a certain kind of code, it is *not* a programming language as it is not executable as-is.
-In fact, Flow scripts are nothing but a convenient way to author State Machine definitions, suitable for use with the [XState library](https://xstate.js.org/docs/).
+In fact, Flow scripts are nothing but a convenient way to author State Machine definitions, suitable for use with the [→XState library](https://xstate.js.org/docs/).
 These so-called “statecharts”, in turn, *can* be executed in the very specific context of the Mastory app, or more precisely, can be loaded up and interpreted by an integrated instance of XState.

-It is therefore highly recommended to get familiar with the basic notions of [statecharts](https://xstate.js.org/docs/guides/introduction-to-state-machines-and-statecharts/) before diving deeper into Flow.
+It is therefore highly recommended to get familiar with the basic notions of [→statecharts](https://xstate.js.org/docs/guides/introduction-to-state-machines-and-statecharts/) before diving deeper into Flow.
 It is a good idea to keep in mind that every Flow script is ultimately translated into a statechart, and that Flow statements which may look like imperative commands or logical expressions will become mere